bradchristie/taminations-flutter/assets/c3a/cross_counter.md

 ## Scoot and Cross Counter

+**Parts:** 4

 From a 1/4 Tag: Scoot Back, then the three parts of Cross Counter.
 Ends in Parallel Lines.

 >
 > ![alt](cross_counter-1.png)